Text Link

 What is bulimia?

-Bulimia is a potentially life-threatening eating disorder that is characterized by episodes of binge eating, followed by purging or compensation in an attempt to counteract the binge.
-(2) Purging can take several forms including excessive exercise, forced vomiting, extreme calorie restriction, and the use of laxatives or diuretics.
+Bulimia is a potentially life-threatening eating disorder, characterized by episodes of binge eating followed by compensatory purging behaviors, performed in an attempt to counteract the binge.
+These purging behaviors can take several forms, including excessive exercise, self-induced vomiting, extreme calorie restriction, and the use of laxatives or diuretics, among others.

-This number could be much higher as there is often gender bias towards women in diagnostic criteria, and due to cultural bias, men are much less likely to seek help for their disordered eating behaviors.
-(3,4)
+Still, it’s possible the reality of those numbers is much higher, as there is often gender bias towards cisgender females in diagnostic criteria.
+Cultural bias may also make men less likely to seek help from a mental health professional for their disordered eating behaviors.4

 Signs and symptoms of bulimia in men